Community-based Reentry Program (FY 2022)

 Goals

-• Strengthen communities by improving outcomes for individuals who have been incarcerated and reducing recidivism.
+• Strengthen communities by improving reentry outcomes for individuals who have been incarcerated and reducing recidivism.

 Objectives

-• Demonstrate increased collaboration between community- and faith-based organizations and corrections, community supervision, law enforcement, and other local reentry stakeholders.
+• Demonstrate increased collaboration between community-based organizations and corrections, community supervision, law enforcement, and other local reentry stakeholders.

 Deliverables

-• An action plan to be developed with input from BJA and the assigned technical assistance provider and submitted within 6 months of receiving final budget approval.
+• An action plan to be developed with input from BJA and the assigned technical assistance provider, submitted within 6 months of receiving final budget approval.

 For more information, see the most recent BJA grant solicitation and materials.